 Juvenile Indigent Defense Delivery System

-Utah has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
+Utah has no statutorily mandated or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 Right to Counsel